majianjia/nnom/examples/rnn-denoise/README.md

 Now we have Clean and Noisy speech located in `MS-SNSD/CleanSpeech_training` and `MS-SNSD/NoisySpeech_training`.
 However, our NN take MFCCs and their derivatives as input and gain as output, so we need to process them to get our training dataset.

 Now we need to run `gen_dataset.py` to calculate the MFCC and gains.
 It will generate the dataset file `dataset.npz` which can be used later for NN training.
+- This step will decide how much MFCC features you want to use in RNN and the equlizer `num_filter = 20`.
+Normally, this number can be from `10` to `26`.
+- This step also generate the filter coefficents of the equalizer into a file `equalizer_coeff.h`, which will be used in C files.

 In addition, `gen_dataset.py` also generates an audio file `_noisy_sample.wav` which is the raw noisy speech, as well as a filtered file filtered using the truth gains `_filtered_sample.wav`.
 I recommend you to check both and see what is the best result we can get by using this equalizer suppression principle.